live-clones/gmsh/README.txt

     mkdir build

-* Run cmake from within the build directory, pointing to Gmsh's source
+* To build the monolithic Gmsh app with the default build options, run cmake from within the build directory, pointing to Gmsh's source directory, then run "make"
-  directory:

     cd build
     cmake ..

-* To build and install Gmsh then simply type

     make

+  Optionally running

     make install

+  will install the Gmsh app in the standard system location (controlled by CMAKE_INSTALL_PREFIX - see below).

+* To build the Gmsh app dynamically linked to the shared Gmsh library, which can then also be used by external codes through the C++, C, Python and Julia Gmsh API, run

+    cd build
+    cmake -DENABLE_BUILD_DYNAMIC=1 ..
+    make
+    make install

+  This will install the Gmsh app and the shared Gmsh library, as well as the C++ and C include files and the Python and Julia modules.

 * To change build options you can use "ccmake" instead of "cmake", e.g.: